dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

      disambiguate the cause of exceptions (see part 4).
   4. I would do the tests in order.
 The first one `1-test-basic-tutorial.c` has tons of comments.
+  5. One way to make things much easier is to run with our code and call `lockdown_print_entries` to see the exact content of the TLB.
+Makes it easy to check what bits should be.
+Though if you want Daniel mode do without :).

 Given that it's midterm week we'll do a fairly simple virtual memory (VM) lab that side-steps a major source of VM complexity --- the need